DanielGarcia-Carrillo/autocomplete-js-import/README.md

 * Changing settings doesn't do anything until atom restart
 * Fuzzy pattern matching doesn't work with files added/removed after project is added
 * Attempting to fuzzy search with slashes or periods inserts suggestion incorrectly

-# Wontfix issues
-* Editing package.json dependencies doesn't reflect in suggestions until restart
-  * Requires me to watch files which could be a heavy operation for large package.json